“Bellevue welcomes the world. Our diversity is our strength. We embrace the future while respecting our past.”

-With over 39 percent of its population having been born in over 90 different foreign countries, Bellevue’s population is culturally diverse.
-About 50 percent of its population is of a minority race or ethnicity and 42 percent of its population over five speak a language other than English at home.
+With over 39 percent of its population having been born in over 90 different foreign countries, Bellevue is culturally diverse.
+About 50 percent of its population are people of color and about 43 percent of its population over five speak a language other than English at home.

-Asians comprise just over 34 percent of Bellevue’s population, making them Bellevue’s largest minority.
-The percentage of Asians in Bellevue is the tenth highest percentage for cities across the nation with 100,000 in population or more and it is the highest percentage in the nation of large cities outside of California and Hawaii.
+Asians comprise about 34 percent of Bellevue’s population, making them Bellevue’s largest non-White population group.
+The percentage of Asians in Bellevue is the twelfth highest percentage for cities across the nation with 100,000 in population or more and the highest percentage in the nation of large cities outside of California and Hawaii.

-Nationally, Hispanics or Latinos comprise the largest minority population followed by Blacks or African Americans and then Asians.
-In west coast states, Hispanics and Latinos also comprise the largest minority population.
-However, Asians are the second largest minority population followed by Blacks or African Americans.
+Nationally, Hispanics or Latinos comprise the largest non-White population followed by Blacks or African Americans and then Asians.
+In west coast states, Hispanics and Latinos also comprise the largest non-White population.
+However, Asians are the second largest non-White population followed by Blacks or African Americans.

-In King County, Seattle and Bellevue, Asians comprise the second largest population after Whites, followed by Hispanics or Latinos.
-In King County and Seattle, Blacks or African Americans are the third largest minority population.
-However, in Bellevue people of two or more races are more populous than Blacks or African Americans.
-Bellevue also has larger percentages of Asians and Hispanics than Seattle and smaller percentages of people of two or more races and Blacks or African Americans.
+In King County, Seattle and Bellevue, Asians comprise the largest population non-White group followed by Hispanics or Latinos.
+In King County and Seattle, Blacks or African Americans are the third largest non-White population group.
+However, in Bellevue, people of two or more races are more populous than Blacks or African Americans.
+Bellevue also has larger percentages of Asians and Hispanics than Seattle and smaller percentages of people of two or more races and of Blacks or African Americans.

 People of all ages exist within each racial/ethnic group in Bellevue.
 However, age distributions vary.
-About 20 percent of Bellevue’s White residents are older adults versus five percent of Bellevue’s Hispanic residents and about 45 percent of Bellevue’s residents who are of two or more races are under the age of 18 compared to 13 percent of Bellevue’s White residents.
+About 21 percent of Bellevue’s White residents are older adults versus four percent of Bellevue’s Hispanic residents, and about 51 percent of Bellevue’s residents who are of two or more races are under the age of 18 compared to 16 percent of Bellevue’s White residents.

 Trends and Projections

 For the first time in 2015, a plurality of races/ethnicities existed in Bellevue as non-Hispanic whites no longer represented the majority of residents.
-The percentage of the population who are of a minority race or ethnicity in Bellevue has tripled over the past two and a half decades climbing from 15 percent in 1990 to over 50 percent in 2015.
-This trend mirrors national trends where the proportion of minorities has increased from 24 percent to 39 percent during the same period.
-It also brings Bellevue more in line with western region of the United States, which has had higher proportions of minorities over the decades.
+The percentage of the population who are of a non-White race or ethnicity in Bellevue has tripled over the past two and a half decades climbing from 15 percent in 1990 to about 50 percent in 2017.
+This trend mirrors national trends where the proportion of non-White population has increased from 24 percent to 39 percent during the same period.
+It also brings Bellevue more in line with the western region of the United States, which has had higher proportions of non-White populations over the decades.

-Percent Minority Trends in the United States, the Western Region of the U.S. and Bellevue
+Percent Non-White Trends in the United States, the Western Region of the U.S. and Bellevue

 The following two maps show increases in the percentages of minorities living within King County census tracts between 2000 and 2010, illustrating how dispersed this trend has been in the county, especially in the south and east.